9 locations, the most beautiful points of interest along the Blue Ridge Highway are all here (southern section)

 Mount Mitchell State Park

+The entrance to Mt.
+Mitchell State Park is about 5 miles from the Blue Ridge Parkway.
+The park includes a campground, restaurant, museum, and more.
 Mt.
-Mitchell State Park entrance is located about 5 miles from the Blue Ridge Parkway and offers camping, a restaurant, and a museum.
-Mt.
-Mitchell is the highest peak in the Appalachian Mountains and eastern North America, reaching an elevation of 6,684 feet.
-From the top, visitors can enjoy a panoramic view of the Blue Ridge Mountains and the misty surroundings.
-The scenery is breathtaking.
+Mitchell is the highest peak in the Appalachian Mountains and the eastern United States, with an elevation of 6,684 feet.
+From the summit, you can overlook the Blue Ridge Mountains and the surrounding mist, offering breathtaking views.

 Folk Art Center

-The Folk Art Center, only 5 minutes from Asheville, exhibits a variety of traditional and modern crafts from the Appalachian Mountains region.
-With three large exhibition areas, a library, and a craft shop, visitors can enjoy free admission.
+Located just 5 minutes from Asheville, the Folk Art Center features a variety of traditional and contemporary crafts from the Appalachian region.
+It has three large exhibition areas, a library, and a craft shop, all of which are open to visitors for free.

 Chimney Rock State Park

-Rated as the best maple viewing spot and most popular national park by residents of Blue Ridge County, this place is not only known as the Hollywood of North Carolina, but also serves as the setting for many movies.
-Chimney Rock, surrounded by mountains, features a large protruding rock formation.
-Visitors can climb up the wooden stairs from the base of the rock, where an American flag flies in the wind from the top of the rock, offering a 360-degree view of the surroundings with no blind spots – just imagine how beautiful it must be during autumn!
-In addition, the weathered rock formation that appears to be precariously perched on the rock is known as "Devil's Head".
-From the top of the mountain, visitors can also enjoy the stunning 75-mile view of Lake Lure.
+Voted by Blue Ridge County residents as the best place to view maple leaves and the most popular national park, this place is also known as the Hollywood of North Carolina, with many movies filmed here.
+Chimney Rock, surrounded by mountains, features a large protruding giant rock.
+From the base of the rock, you can climb up along wooden stairs.
+On the protruding rock, an American flag flutters in the wind, offering a 360-degree unobstructed view.
+Imagine how beautiful it is in the fall!
+Additionally, a seemingly precarious weathered rock on the cliff is called 'Devil’s Head.'
+From the top of the mountain, you can also enjoy the stunning 75-mile-long view of Lake Lure.

 Biltmore Estate

-The Biltmore Estate, with a long history dating back to 1888, is a must-visit attraction on the way to Asheville.
-Visitors can spend a whole day exploring the architecture and gardens, as well as the farm and winery, and go on an outdoor adventure at Antler Hill Village.
-There are also 12 delicious restaurants to choose from.
+The historic Biltmore Estate, built in 1888, is a must-stop attraction on the way to Asheville.
+You can spend a whole day touring the buildings and gardens, exploring the farm winery, and having an outdoor adventure at Antler Hill Village.
+You can also choose delicious food from 12 different restaurants.